thebencourt/bencourt_co_uk/cv.md

 The original code base was over 15 years old, written using ASP web forms and jQuery on the front end for client side features.
 The performance of the site had become very bad which was affecting their popularity as newer competitors had much faster websites.

-We decided that the best way forward was to start breaking the site in to smaller micro services which could then be written from scratch using modern frameworks with performance in mind.
+We decided that the best way forward was to start breaking the site into smaller micro services which could then be written from scratch using modern frameworks with performance in mind.
 I worked on the ﬁrst micro service which was a supplier search directory written using TypeScript and React.
 It featured isomorphic rendering using Express and communicated with a restful API.

 As well as that I worked on adding new features to the existing site, bug ﬁxing and refactoring the legacy codebase using TypeScript and SASS and improving performance where possible.
 I also created a POC mobile app using React Native.